basecamp/bc3-api/sections/messages.md

 _Optional parameters_: `content` as the body of the message.
 See our [Rich text guide][4] for what HTML tags are allowed.

 Note: All people on a Basecamp are notified of the new message when it's posted.
-Changing who is subscribed is coming soon!

 This endpoint will return `201 Created` with the current JSON representation of the message if the creation was a success.
 See the [Get a message](#get-a-message) endpoint for more info on the payload.